-Our contractors will only provide an emergency repair service.
-However, please be aware that this may alter at any time if staffing levels are reduced due to the continuing spread of the Coronavirus.
+Our contractors are continuing to provide emergency repairs services at this difficult time.
+However, please be aware that this may alter if their staffing levels are reduced due to the continuing spread of the Coronavirus.

 You can keep up to date about which services are being provided on this Website or our Facebook page.

-• loss or part loss of electric power;
+• loss or part loss of electric or gas supply;

-• loss or part loss of gas supply;
+• loss or part loss of heating or hot water;

 • loss or part loss of water supply;